 Kompilowanie dla UWP¶

-- Visual Studio 2015 Update 2.
-It may work with earlier versions.
+Visual Studio 2017 or later.
 See Kompilowanie dla Windowsa about the caveats of installing it and the various prompts.

 ms_master(default) branch.
 Keep it in a path without spaces to avoid problems.

 The ANGLE repo by Microsoft has been discontinued and the

 As a temporary workaround however, it is still possible to download an older state of the source code via commit c61d048.